ZeinebZH/3DSceneReconstruction/README.md

 # 3D Scene Reconstruction

-A MATLAB-based app for real-time 3D scene reconstruction from interior image sequences using geometric computer vision algorithms (group project for the EI70110 challenge).
+A MATLAB-based app for real-time 3D scene reconstruction from interior image sequences using geometric computer vision algorithms (group project for the EI70110 challenge, SS23 Edition).

 ## Table of Contents